home-assistant/home-assistant.io/source/_integrations/renault.markdown

 Home Assistant offers the Renault integration through **Configuration** -> **Integrations** -> **Renault**.

-Enter username and password, select account id and then continue.
+Enter username, password, select locale and Kameron account id and then continue.

+All vehicles linked to the account should then get added as devices, with sensors added as linked entity.